ossianhanning/octo-disco/README.md

 * This Kubernetes cluster is currently running on-premise on one of my machines (hence the Tailscale usage in the GitHub workflow) but could easily be deployed to AWS instead.

+* No authentication/authorization or multi-tenancy support implemented at this stage, but would not necessarily have to be too complex.
+To enable this we'd probably want to add MariaDB or some other SQL instance to the cluster (or equivalent AWS alternative).

 ## Screenshots

 ### ArgoCD GitOps Deployment